kiranuppi/DevOps-Course-Starter/README.md

 * To authorise interaction with Heroku's API (such as heroku container:release web --app ku-todo-app ), set a HEROKU_API_KEY environment variable in Travis.

 ## Mongo DB
 We are going to create a MongoDB cluster and configure our application to use it instead of Trello APIs.
-We are going to use a service called [`MongoDB Atlas`] (https://www.mongodb.com/atlas/database).
+We are going to use a service called [`MongoDB Atlas`](https://www.mongodb.com/atlas/database).
 This will let us create a MongoDB cluster that our application can use.
 Python support for MongoDB comes in the form of PyMongo.
 You can add this dependency to your project with poetry (or if your project uses pip to manage dependencies, you can use pip install instead of poetry add).
 Connecting to MongoDB Atlas has an additional dependency, so we also need to add pymongo[srv]:
 ```bash
 poetry add pymongo pymongo[srv]